-ELIGIBILITY: All LEAs, charter. lab, regional schools are eligible to receive funds funds such units received under Title I, Part A in the most recent
+ELIGIBILITY: All LEAs, charter. lab, regional and innovative schools are eligible to the State Board of Education.

+Emergency Relief Fund.
+Units that seek funds must complete and submit to NCDPI a brief application form provided by NCDPI and funds such units received under Title I, Part A in the most recent